-Data preprocessing is essential for machine and deep learning tasks, for anything from algorithm development to computer vision.
 In this article, you will be introduced to common data preprocessing techniques in Python and learn how to implement them on your own.
-This article assumes you have imported and set up a dataset for manipulation.
+The article contains some technical parts that require basic knowledge and assume you have imported and set up a dataset for manipulation.

 Replacing Null Values